Operation Ivy (band): Subsequent careers

 Two of the band's members, Armstrong and Freeman, have performed with the bands Rancid, The Ljs, Dance Hall Crashers, Generator, Basic Radio, Downfall, Devil's Brigade, Shaken 69 and Transplants.
 Additionally, Freeman has performed with Auntie Christ, MDC and Social Distortion.
 Armstrong also has begun releasing music under the moniker Tim Timebomb.

-Drummer Dave Mello went on to perform in the punk band Schlong with his brother Pat and singer Gavin.
-He is currently drumming in the punk band Kicker from Oakland California, replacing previous drummer Toby Bitter (known best for being in the bands Filth, Impuse Items, and Submachine).
+Drummer Dave Mello went on to perform in the punk band Schlong with his brother Pat Mello (bass) and singer Gavin MacArthur (guitar).
+He is currently drumming in the punk band Kicker from Oakland California, replacing previous drummer Toby Bitter (known best for being in the bands Filth, Impulse Items, and Submachine).

 Michaels eventually resurfaced with a project band, Big Rig, which released a four-song EP titled Expansive Heart.
 In 1999 he formed Common Rider, which included bassist Mass Giorgini (producer and bassist for Squirtgun) and drummer Dan Lumley (of Squirtgun and Screeching Weasel, among others).
 Common Rider released a seven-inch EP and two studio albums and toured nationwide before disbanding in 2003.
 B-sides from its second album This Is Unity Music were used in a split EP with the Florida skacore band Against All Authority.

 In 2008, Michaels collaborated with the indie/punk group Hard Girls to form a punk band called Classics of Love (who were named after a Common Rider song).
 The band plays traditional punk rock with Michaels serving as the band's lead vocalist.
 They released a 6-song EP released on Asian Man Records in 2009, and a full-length record (also with Asian Man Records) in 2012.